UVic Flute Syllabus Spring term 2025

 Studio policies

 1. I do not photocopy music or lend music from my personal library.
 As with any academic course, all students are expected to secure their own materials.
 You may also borrow materials from the MacPherson library.
-We have an outstanding and unusually comprehensive music collection!
+We have an outstanding and unusually comprehensive flute music collection!
 I can also request the library purchase new items if they do not happen to have an item we need.
-However, it is important to develop your own music library for your own eventual professional life.
+However, it is also important to develop your own music library for your own eventual professional life.

 3. I will approve concert requests after I have heard the material successfully and confidently presented in a polished manner as it is to be presented publicly (i.e., in its entirety).
 Performance permission slips will not be signed in anticipation of later work.
 Please plan ahead.